-The service will provide initial contact, telephone triage, remote consultations and where necessary face to face assessments and management of recent onset symptomatic or urgent ocular presentations.
+The service will provide initial contact, telephone triage, remote consultations and, where necessary, face-to-face assessments and management of patients presenting recent onset symptomatic/urgent ocular or visual symptoms.
+Presenting symptoms may include; loss of vision (sudden/transient), visual distortion, painful eye, red eye, flashes and floaters, diplopia.

-The Service will maintain a minimum number of face to face patient interactions by:
+The Service will maintain a minimum number of patient interactions by:

-- adopting remote consultation by the most appropriate clinician - triage to the most appropriate clinician if a face to face appointment is necessary - optimising each consultation with ophthalmologist, or optometrist with independent prescribing advice & guidance, where appropriate.
+- adopting the most appropriate initial appointment type as determined by the triage/screening. - optimising each consultation with ophthalmologist, or optometrist with independent prescribing advice & guidance, where appropriate.

-Initial telephone contact and access to clinical triage - access to the Service is restricted to telephone booking only, to:
+Initial telephone contact and access to clinical triage - access to the service is restricted to telephone booking only, to:

-- identify people with Covid-19 symptoms, at risk /self-isolating people to signpost to appropriate services. - offer telephone/ video consultation and selfcare advice or provide signed orders remotely, where appropriate - offer face to face appointments with optometrist following telephone/video consultations for those who are presenting with urgent and higher risk symptoms (observing PPE guidance and social distancing advice) - Signpost to emergency services, as appropriate.
+- identify people with Covid-19 symptoms, at risk /self-isolating people to signpost to appropriate services. - offer telephone/ video consultation and self-care advice or provide signed orders remotely, where appropriate. - offer face-to-face appointments with optometrist for those who are presenting with urgent and higher risk symptoms (observing PPE guidance and social distancing advice). - signpost to emergency services, as appropriate.